JohnBigeon/Teleinfo_electricity/README.md

 #### Job scheduler with cron
 Now, we will schedule the *teleinfo* script every *X* times to fill the database.
-See cron job
+See cron job:
 ````
 crontab -l
 ````
-Then, with
+Then, with:
 ````
 crontabl -e
 ````
-Add the task (*/5 = every 5 minutes)
+Add the task (*/5 = every 5 minutes):
 ````
 */5 * * * * sudo teleinfo -m r -q
 ````
-check cron excecution
+check cron excecution:
 ````
 grep CRON /var/log/syslog
 ````
-On your laptop, visit
+On your laptop, visit:
 ````
 http://192.168.a.bb/Teleinfo/teleinfo.php
 ````